Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Understanding Masking Tape

-Backing materials like PVC, polyethylene, polypropylene, and polyethylene terephthalate (PET) are thin and highly tear-resistant.
-These plastics come in different consistencies, ranging from very soft to firm and hard, tailored to meet various application needs.
-They are commonly used for surface protection and bundling.
+PVC, polyethylene, polypropylene, and polyethylene terephthalate (PET) backing materials are thin and exceptionally tear resistant.
+The consistency of each of the plastic backing materials varies from very soft to firm and hard, each of which is designed to meet the needs of different applications.
+They are widely used as surface protection or strapping for bundling.

-Fabric-based backings, such as cotton and PET, offer mechanical properties suited for splicing, sealing, and bundling.
-While fabric backings have high tensile strength and can be torn easily, PET backing is exceptionally strong and resistant to ripping or tearing.
+Fabrics, such as cotton, and PET backings have mechanical properties that make them useful for splicing, sealing, covering cracks, and bundling.
+The different types of fabric backings have high tensile strength but can be easily torn.
+PET backing is very strong and difficult to rip or tear.

-Paper backings, made from hemp, pulp, and synthetic fibers, are favored for their smooth texture.
-More specialized paper backings are used in the paper industry for tasks like splicing sheets and tabbing large rolls of paper.
+Paper backing material is made from hemp, pulp, and synthetic fibers and are in demand due to their smoothness.
+Complex and complicated types of paper backings are used in the paper industry for splicing sheets and tabbing large rolls of paper.

 Masking Tape Adhesives